tcassar/settle/write_up/Analysis.md

 	   2) A `whois` function, allowing you to see people's user info (name, email, public key)
 	   3) Create groups with a name and password
 	   4) Join groups by ID
-	   5) Leave groups given you owe 0 debt to the group
-	   6) Delete your account given you have no debts to anyone

 #### Command Line Interface (D)